projectcontour/contour/changelogs/unreleased/4526-yangyy93-minor.md

-## HTTP Request Direct Response Policy
+## HTTPProxy Direct Response Policy

 HTTPProxy.Route now has a HTTPDirectResponsePolicy which allows for routes to specify a RequestDirectResponsePolicy.
 This policy will allow a direct response to be configured for a specific set of Conditions within a single route.